-But with so much on offer, it's easy to miss some of the really useful features.
-So here are 22 of the best Google Maps tips to try out.
+So here are 22 of the best Google Maps tips and tricks to help you out.

 Curbside grocery pickup support